 The Montreal Canadiens have made a bevy of moves on this date through the years.
-Also, the National Hockey League named a new president that brings in plenty of innovation and helps triple the league’s size.
+Also, the NHL named a new president that brought in plenty of innovation and helps triple the league’s size.
 So, let’s start our daily journey back in time to revisit all the top moments Sept.
 4 has given us.

 A Busy Day in Montreal